 What Actually Falls Away

-The hatred that sometimes follows is diagnostic, not personal.
-When someone calls you selfish for choosing yourself, they are confessing they never felt allowed to choose themselves.
-When they say you are “too much,” they are admitting they have been making themselves smaller their whole lives.
-Every criticism thrown at authenticity is autobiography, not biography — the critic is reading you their diary and calling it your story.
-Your only crime is being free in front of people who have forgotten they have the key to their own cell.
+Every criticism thrown at authenticity is autobiography, not biography.
+The critic is reading you their diary and calling it your story.
+That’s your only crime: being free in front of people who’ve forgotten they have the key to their own cell.

 Main Payoff